 Polman, who has re-energized Unilever’s Dove personal care and Magnum ice cream brands since he arrived in 2009, has done little for Slim-Fast, the one-time leader in the $13 billion weight-management sector.
-That has allowed products such as Kellogg Co.’s (K) Special K to fill the void.
+That has allowed products such as Kellogg Co.’s (K:US) Special K to fill the void.

 Over the past four years, Slim-Fast’s sales in the U.S., its biggest market, have declined 40 percent, to $196 million, according to data trackers SymphonyIRI.
 During the same period, waistlines have expanded and the global meal-replacement category has grown 27 percent, researcher Euromonitor reports.

 Is Slim-Fast “a forgotten brand?
 It certainly seems that way,” said Lee Linthicum, an analyst at Euromonitor.
 “Kellogg did really well to launch their own products just when Slim-Fast had troubles.”